The 10 Best Bengali Newspapers in India

 A newspaper is a publication printed on paper that reveals all the information like a minor of a country.
 Although it has been a habit to read newspapers by hand since ancient times, then it has been converted online.
 Over time, this occasion of reading newspapers has become more popular.

 So many Indian Bengali newspapers are published every day.
-Now a days, most of the Indian news reader are happy to read news online.
-As well as Bangladeshi people are very interested to read Indian newspaper in Bangla.
+Nowadays, most of the Indian news reader is happy to read news online.
+As well as Bangladeshi people are very interested to read Indian newspaper, Kolkata newspapers in Bangla.
 So the number of Indian Bengali (Kolkata) news readers are increasing day by day in Bangladesh and the World.

 Here's a list of the top 10 Indian Bengali (Kolkata) Newspapers online: